TZstatsADS/Fall2020-Project2-group3/README.md

 + **Contribution statement**:

-+ Xinyi Wei: Carried out data pre-processing, designed and developed the business date and month map, and created a informative home page.
++ Xinyi Wei: Carried out data pre-processing, designed and developed the business date and month map, and created a colorful and informative home page.
 Built the data search page.
++ Yunuo Ma: Came up with essential idea in brainstorming step.
+Carried out data pre-processiong on covid19 dataset.
+Designed, developed and finalized covid19 map page, and implemented features of 6 valueboxes and boxplot of home page.
+Built and optimized searching features in collaboration with Xinyi to finalize Search Information page.
+Provided detailed project information on README file.

 All members approve our work presented in our GitHub repository including this contribution statement.